 With this many systems, there’s bound to be some major differences.

-- Installation: While ADT, Frontpoint and Protect America offer DIY installation, Vivint requires that you pay for professional installation.
+- Installation: While ADT, Frontpoint and Protect America offer DIY installation, Vivint offers professional installation on the house.

 - Monitoring: ADT and Frontpoint require you to pay for 24/7 professional monitoring while Protect America provides it for free.
 Vivint gives its customers the option to self-monitor or pay more for professional monitoring.